Esri/arcgis-maps-sdk-flutter-samples/lib/samples/edit_feature_attachments/README.md

 ## How to use the sample

 Tap a feature on the map to open a bottom sheet displaying the number of attachments.
 Tap on the view icon button to view the attachments.
 Tap the delete button to remove the attachments.
-The top Add Attachment allow you to add attachments to the feature.
+The top Add Attachment button to add attachments to the feature.

 ## How it works

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a `FeatureLayer` object from the service feature table.
 3. Select features from the feature layer with `selectFeatures()`.
-4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature.fetchAttachments()`.
+4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use `ArcGISFeature.fetchAttachments()`.
 5. To add an attachment to the selected `ArcGISFeature`, create an attachment and use `ArcGISFeature.addAttachment()`.
 6. To delete an attachment from the selected `ArcGISFeature`, use `ArcGISFeature.deleteAttachment()`.
 7. After a change, apply the changes to the server using `ServiceFeatureTable.applyEdits()`.